rist0/Fortnite-Checker/README.md

 - Cancellation support

 # Information
-I have added all possible combinations of outfits, pickaxes, gliders and backblings until 4.0.0 (without it).
-I may add others in the future, may not.
-You can find them on stormshield.one.
+All outfits, gliders, pickaxes and backblings until 5.20.0 have been added.

-Also, I haven't tested the proxy feature, as I had no need.
+Proxy feature was not tested as I had no need for it.
 Use at your own risk.

 # Terms and conditions
 - This repository is for educational purposes only